-- 3. Install blocking approximately 6 in (152 mm) high between ground and bottom connectors at end of boom top. - 4.
+- 3. Install blocking approximately 6 in (150 mm) high between ground and bottom connectors at end of boom top. - 4.
 Continue to lower boom (and mast) onto blocking until boom straps are resting in brackets on boom inserts.

 - 5. Disconnect load lines from load block and weight ball and spool load lines onto load drums. - 6.
 Disconnect electric cables as follows: - a.
 Electric cable from crane at cable reel on boom butt.
-Connect terminating plug to end of cable (Figure 4-16, View C) or boom hoist and load hoists will not operate in up direction. - b.
+Connect terminating plug to end of cable (Figure 4-18, View C) or boom hoist and load hoists will not operate in up direction. - b.
 Electric cables from block-up limit switches and all load sensing sheaves to proper receptacles on boom and jib junctions boxes.
 Coil excess cable onto cable reel. - 7.
-Remove wind speed indicator from boom or jib top to prevent damage during shipping (see Wind Speed Assembly drawing at end of this section). - a.
-Disconnect electrical cable to wind speed indicator at base of mounting bracket. - b.
-Remove nuts, star washers, and bolts from base of wind speed mounting bracket. - c.
-Store wind speed assembly in a safe place on crane.
+Remove wind speed indicator from boom/jib top to prevent damage during shipping (see Wind Speed Assembly drawing at end of this section). - Disconnect electrical cable to wind speed indicator at base of mounting bracket. - b.
+Remove nuts, star washers, and bolts from base of wind speed mounting bracket. - Store wind speed assembly in a safe place on crane.

-Disconnect Boom Butt From Boom
+Disconnect Boom Butt from Boom

 Disconnect boom butt from boom, remove boom butt, and install assembly block.
-See Crane Disassembly instructions this section.
+See Butt Removal instructions.